A Different Approach

 Character.
 Craft.
 Career.

-If you dream of becoming the next C.S.
-Lewis or J.R.R.
-Tolkien, but also care about earning money to support yourself, you’ve come to the right place.
+If you dream of impacting others with your words, but also care about earning money to support yourself, you’ve come to the right place.

 Character: A Holistic Focus